harbaum/PICO-MPSSE/pico_mpsse/README.md

 ## Current state

-The device implements a very basic MPSSE sufficient to be used for two JTAG ports as present on ftx232 like devices as well.
+The device implements a very basic MPSSE sufficient to be used for two JTAG or SPI ports as present on ftx232 like devices as well.
 It also implements parts of the BITBANG mode and the GPIO handling to allow to use ports BD[4-7] and AD[4-7] to generate control signals.
 The efinix FPGAs e.g. use pin AD[4] to control the FPGAs CRESET signal.